 Amazon DynamoDB

 Exam focus: DynamoDB is one of the top 3 most tested services in DVA-C02.
-Know the key design, capacity, and consistency options cold.
+Know key design, capacity, and consistency options cold.

 Core Conceptsโ